Jan-Novak00/Enrollments1/Milestone1/README.md

 The [feature_list.md](./Features/feature_list.md) identifies 8 feature with their motivation and their separation on core and auxiliary (with short reasoning).
 The [Core_features](./Features/Core_features) contains for each core for feature detailed description file (coreX_breakdown.md for X feature).
 There are manually concatenate [here](./Features/Core_features/Enrollments_feature_breakdown.md).
 However this file is probably obsoleted (depends on manual synchronization with coreX_breakdown.md files).

+### Layer architecture draft
+[This subdirectory](./Layer_architecture_draft) visualize our understanding of our module before we learn about C4 module on lectures.
+So it may be obsoleted.

 ### Display C4 model
 To display C4 model run: